-These Lemon Bar Macarons combine lemon flavored macaron shells that are brought together with a buttery shortbread crust center and a creamy lemon curd filling.
-If you close your eyes you would swear you were eating a tart, rich lemon bar!
+These Lemon Bar Macarons combine lemon-flavored macaron shells that are brought together with a buttery shortbread crust center and a creamy lemon curd filling.
+If you close your eyes, you would swear you were eating a tart, rich lemon bar!
 They're lip-smackingly good and perfect for any lemon dessert lover in your life!

-Overview: How to Make Lemon Macarons Using the Swiss Method
+Lemon Macarons Using the Swiss Method

 I used this same method for making my Dark Chocolate Macarons.
-It is the same process for making swiss meringue buttercream, except you do not add the butter.
+It is the same process for making Swiss meringue buttercream, except you do not add the butter.
 You can save that ingredient for the lemon curd filling!

 Add your sifted dry ingredients to the meringue and continue to fold until you have a slightly thick, lava-like consistency batter.

 A bain-marie is a French technique that uses gentle heat to melt or cook foods like chocolate, custard, or—in this case—the meringue for these lemon macaron shells.

 How to Create a Bain-Marie

 Bring 1 – 1 ½ inches of water to a simmer in a saucepan.
 Set a heatproof bowl, bigger than the mouth of the saucepan, over the simmering water.